easytocloud/privpage/README.md

 # CAUTION
 As aws cli pagers only kick in when writing to a terminal, be very careful ...
-If you need to page the output, set PRIVPAGER as piping to `more`, `less` or whatever your outpur  will not run through the pager!
+If you need to page the output, set PRIVPAGER.
+Piping to `more`, `less` or whatever your output  will not run through the AWS_PAGER!

 IN STEAD OF
 ```